GLAM-Leeds/GLAM-Parti-ML/README.md

 **Overview**

-GLAM-Parti/ML is the version of GLAM-Parti which integrates machine learning algorithms into the model for the prediction of crop biomass, grain yield and the phenological stage at daily time step.
-It is the latest version of GLAM-Parti with very significant differences from the previous ones.
-Briefly, the incorporation of ML into the model increases the predictive capacity dramatically, eliminates all stress factors and reduces the physiological model parameters down to four.
-Moreover, GLAM-Parti/ML is the first version of GLAM-Parti that is not written in Fortran.
-All scripts are written in R, thus downloading and reproducing the model runs is a much more straight-forward task.
-Overall, any potential users of GLAM-Parti are strongly encouraged to use the latest version (GLAM-Parti/ML) and ignore the previous model versions (GLAM-Parti and GLAM-ROC).
+GLAM-Parti-ML integrates machine learning algorithms into the process-based crop model, GLAM-Parti, for the prediction of crop biomass, grain yield and the phenological stage at daily time step.
+The incorporation of ML into the model eliminates the need of stress factors and reduces the physiological model parameters down to four.
+GLAM-Parti-ML is written in R and the steps for downloading and running the model to the produce the results and figures of the manuscript are given below.

 **Steps to run GLAM-Parti/ML and reproduce the results of the paper**